utk7arsh/Weather-app/README.md

 - Weatherbit.io API
 - Styled Components
 - Styled Icons
+- Testing using Jest
+- Linting using ESLint

 ## Responsive Features
-- Retrieve current weather (temperature, humidity, and weather description of any city)
+- Retrieve current weather (temperature, humidity, and weather description) of any city.
-- Get the weather forcast for next 7 days in identical format.
+- Get the weather forcast for next 7 days in the identical format as current weather.
-- Change Units between Celcius and Fahrenheit
+- Change Units between Celcius and Fahrenheit.

 Have fun with the web page and please feel free to [contact](mailto:utkarshlal@gmail.com) me for any suggestions.